What is the Amazon Synod? Your questions answered

 A Synod is a gathering of bishops to discuss specific concerns to help guide the Church.
 It is helpful to think of the original meaning of the word ‘synod’: “travelling on a journey together”.

 There is a permanent Synod of Bishops in Rome, but periodically the Pope calls a synodal assembly on a special theme.
-Recent themes include youth (2018), the family (2015) and evangelisation (2012).
+The Amazon Synod is the latest in a long history of previous synodal assemblies, the most recent of which have focused on the themes of youth (2018), the family (2015) and evangelisation (2012).

 - Experts – who help redact documents